-Our Camp Director Andrew Carlson lives on-site at the camp with his wife Dieta, who is our Office Manager, and daughters Raina and Delta.
+Our Executive Director Andrew Carlson lives on-site at the camp with his wife Dieta, who is our Office Manager, and daughters Raina and Delta and son Denver.

 Andrew was born and raised in Rochester, Minnesota, and Dieta grew up in Mission, BC.
 They met while attending the Canadian Lutheran Bible Institute in Camrose, AB, and moved to Hastings right after their honeymoon.
 Growing up going to Bible camp has given Andrew and Dieta a passion for camp ministry, and they have been serving at Hastings since 2011.

 Our Program Director is Sharnelle Umphrey.
 Sharnelle grew up in Tofield, AB and attended Hastings as a camper, then as a SIT, and finally as a staff member since 2016.
 Sharnelle is passionate about teaching kids and adults alike about Jesus and she's always excited to get more campers coming to camp!

 Our Board of Directors

 The first camp at Hastings Lake was held in 1938, with 93 campers at a cost of 50 cents per day.
 By 1945, a kitchen/dining hall complex was built.
 This building is now known as Noah's Ark, and is still standing today!
 In 1960, additional land was purchased to complete our 20 acre property.